 - a family law barrister may be representing clients in court in a contact dispute or divorce case, but may also be involved in mediation as a way of avoiding the need to go to court

 - barristers practising chancery or commercial law are generally in court far less than those in other practice areas and instead spend more time undertaking drafting and advisory work.

 Employed barristers undertake similar activities for one company or client.
 At more senior levels, they may also become involved with the development of legal policy and strategy.

 Barristers also contribute to the collective running and management of chambers, particularly with the recruitment of pupils and other tenants.

-- Qualified barristers can earn anything from £25,000 to £300,000.
+- Employed barristers can expect to earn from around £25,000 to in excess of £100,000.

-Income figures are intended as a guide only.
+Income data from the Bar Standards Board.
+Figures are intended as a guide only.